tammyho52/flashcardKataPublic/README.md

 - Shared components for reusability

 To further enhance separation of concerns, the app utilizes Managers and Services.
-- Managers abstract external dependencies like Firebase Firestore for database storage and Firebase Authentication, and handle individualized features like search and caching.
+- Managers abstract external dependencies like Firebase Firestore for database storage and Firebase Authentication for user authentication, and handle individualized features like search and caching.
 - Services include specific functionalities, such as:
   - Displaying web view and handling debouncing
   - `FirestoreService` is a reusable service that prevents redundant Firestore CRUD implementations.
 Models that interact with Firestore each build separate services using `FirestoreService`.